Sumith2104/Flux-ServerBased/README.md

 # ⚡ Fluxbase

-Fluxbase is your modern, self-hosted data and project management platform.
-It gives you a spreadsheet-like interface to organize, track, and manage your data — all in one place — with smooth performance and a clean, intuitive UI.
+Fluxbase is your modern, self-hosted project and data management tool.
+It gives you a smooth, spreadsheet-like interface to manage projects, organize data, and keep everything in one place — with performance and simplicity in mind.

+> ⚠ **Note:** Fluxbase is built to run **only on a dedicated server or your own computer**.
+> It will not work properly on platforms like Vercel, Render, Railway, or inside Docker containers, because those environments don't provide reliable local file storage.

 ---